Tips for Renting Safely on Craigslist

 When searching through ads, be wary of listings that just seem too good to be true.
 If an apartment has everything a tenant could ever want, is in the perfect location, and is available at an unbelievable price, don’t believe it.
 Other warning signs of a fake ad are misspellings and bad grammar, no address listed, unusually small security deposits, and lack of tenant screening.

 One telltale sign of an attempted Craigslist scam is a landlord who requires you to give up a lot of personal information upfront.
 Many times these scammers will ask you to complete a credit report before applying.
 Or, they might ask for a significant application fee before you can view the property.
 Tip: Be suspicious if someone will only speak with you via email.
 Always get a phone number and speak to a real person.
 And never, ever wire money to someone as part of the transaction, especially if they say they are out of the country.

 4. Do Your Own Research on the Property

 Confused about how travel nurse housing actually works?
 We’ve got you!
-Read our Housing Guide; it breaks down the housing subsidy and how TNAA does housing better — even if you take the stipend.
+Read our Housing Guide; it breaks down the housing per diem and how TNAA does housing better — even if you take the per diem.